Number of elderly suicides at all-time high: SOS

 This is six cases more than 2016, when 123 elderly suicides were reported.
 The proportion of elderly suicides has also gone up: Seniors made up 36 per cent of 361 suicides reported in 2017, compared to 29 per cent of 429 suicides the year before.

-“It is very worrying that many elderly are turning to suicide as the only choice to end their pain and struggles, when they should be enjoying their lustre of the golden years,” SOS executive director Christine Wong said.
+“It is very worrying that many elderly are turning to suicide as the only choice to end their pain and struggles, when they should be enjoying the lustre of their golden years,” SOS executive director Christine Wong said.

 FEAR OF BEING A BURDEN, SOCIAL DISCONNECTION AMONG REASONS